FarizaFSD/Trillo-Flexbox-Project/README.md

-### 👩🏻‍💻 This is small project for mastering Flexbox
+### 👩🏻‍💻 This is a small project for mastering Flexbox

 ###### 🌻 Trillo!!!!